-Belgium holds a unique position as a logistical hub and gateway to Europe, which will be of critical importance to jump-start the economy.
+Belgium is a major logistical hub and gateway to Europe, a position that helps drives its economic growth.
 Since June 2015, the Belgian government has undertaken a series of measures to reduce the tax burden on labor and to increase Belgium’s economic competitiveness and attractiveness to foreign investment.
-A July 2017 decision to lower the corporate tax rate from 35 to 25 percent further improved the investment climate.
-Post-pandemic measures to attract investment are under review with national and regional authorities.
+A July 2017 decision to lower the corporate tax rate from 35% to 25% further improved the investment climate.
+The current coalition government has not signaled any intention to revise this tax rate.

 Belgium boasts an open market well connected to the major economies of the world.
 As a logistical gateway to Europe, host to major EU institutions, and a central location closely tied to the major European economies, Belgium is an attractive market and location for U.S. investors.
-Belgium is a highly developed, long-time economic partner of the United States that benefits from an extremely well-educated workforce, world-renowned research centers, and the infrastructure to support a broad range of economic activities.
-Brexit and pandemic recovery create uncertainties and it is difficult to predict what the impacts will be on the Belgian economy.
+Belgium is a highly developed, long-time economic partner of the United States that benefits from an extremely well-educated workforce, world-renowned research centers, and the infrastructure to support a broad range of economic activities

 For more information on the investment climate of Member States, please consult the relevant Member States’ Country Commercial Guide.